TORlN/HDR-to-SDR/README.md

 ## Features

-- Select input video files with extensions `.mp4`, `.mkv`, and `.mov`.
+- **Select Input Video Files**: Choose from video files with extensions `.mp4`, `.mkv`, and `.mov`.
-- Specify the output file name.
+- **Specify Output File Name**: Define the name and location of the converted SDR video file.
-- Adjust gamma value using a slider.
+- **Adjust Gamma Value**: Use a slider to adjust the gamma value for the conversion process, allowing for fine-tuning of the output video.
-- Monitor conversion progress with a progress bar.
+- **Monitor Conversion Progress**: A progress bar displays the current status of the conversion process.
-- Option to open the output file after conversion.
+- **Open Output File**: Option to automatically open the output file after the conversion is complete.

 ## Requirements